 We do not have the ability to offer other payment systems due to restrictions on 501(c)(3) organizations.

-Adoption fees are non-negotiable.
+Adoption fees are non-negotiable and non-refundable.
 We base the fee on a variety of factors, including but not limited to age / health / expenses.

 Bringing Your New Family Member Home